AFTERCARE

 Until your tattoo is no longer scabby or glossy, you’ll want to avoid or be mindful of a few things!

-Submerging in Water: No swimming, baths, hot tubs, or even sweaty saunas.
+Submerging in Water: No swimming, baths, hot tubs, or even saunas.
 Showers are still okay!

-Itching, Scratching, Picking: Trust me, I know it’s hard to resist to scratch at those scabs!
-Picking and scratching could effect how the ink heals with your skin, ultimately lifting pigment out.
+Itching, Scratching, Picking: Trust me, I know it’s hard to resist scratching that itch!
+Picking and scratching could affect how your tattoo heals, leaving gaps in the ink.

 Re-Bandaging: You should never have to re-bandage your tattoo.
 The bandage I have you go home with is the only one that should be staying on for the recommended amount of time.
 Let that tattoo breathe!
-If you work jobs that could get your tattoo pretty messy, I recommend using a medical cohesive, loosely wound around the area
+If you work jobs that could get your tattoo pretty messy, Kay recommends using a medical cohesive, loosely wound around the area or clothes long enough to cover the area.

 Pet Dander: Please don’t ignore your pets, but be conscious of any pet dander that may get onto your healing tattoo.
 If pet dander gets stuck, it could ultimately run the risk of infection.
 If you notice this happen just make sure to give your tattoo a good ol’ wash!